smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     > -1

-While there are also functions for explicit conversions, per default conversions are done &raquo;tacitly&laquo; by the interpreter, without any provisions in the SmallBASIC program, and there are also no &raquo;notifications&laquo;
-when a type conversion occurs.
-Another consequence is that the kind of data contained in a variable (or the structure of a map, see ) is only determined at runtime.[^2] It is up to the programmer to ensure that his code will &raquo;expect the unexpected&laquo; and be able to cope with any data it is fed with.
+While there are also functions for explicit conversions, per default conversions are done ~tacitly~ by the interpreter, without any provisions in the SmallBASIC program, and there are also no ~notifications~ when a type conversion occurs.
+Another consequence is that the kind of data contained in a variable (or the structure of a map) is only determined at runtime.[^2] It is up to the programmer to ensure that his code will ~expect\ the\ unexpected~ and be able to cope with any data it is fed with.

 Simple Variables
 ----------------

 Simple variables **need not be declared**; they come into existence by their first appearance in the source code.
-If they are not created through an assignment, they will be initiated to the value &raquo;`0`&laquo;
-(or, equivalently, to the empty string &raquo;\"\"&laquo;.
-(This example admittedly looks a little silly.)
+If they are not created through an assignment, they will be initiated to the value ~0~ (or, equivalently, to the empty string ~\"\"~ (This example admittedly looks a little silly).

-**Value assignment** is done with the operator: The value to the right of it (which may be another variable, a literal, or a more complicated expression) is assigned to the variable on the left:[^3]
+**Value assignment** is done with the ~=~ operator: The value to the right of it (which may be another variable, a literal, or a more complicated expression) is assigned to the variable on the left:[^3]

     x= 20
     y= 10